paroro/lemon-stack/README.md

 ### Prepare app deployment
 prepare-app-deployment.sh: creates a user called "deployer" for deployment purposes and an application directory.
 ### Install the application
 Copy your .NET Core application to the application directory created in the previous script or deploy it from your CI/CD pipeline.
+Use .gitlab-ci.yml to help setup your Gitlab CI pipeline.
 ### Configure nginx
 configure-nginx.sh: configures nginx as a proxy server.